Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Abstract

 \section{Abstract}

 Wasserstein distributionally robust optimization (WDRO) provides a framework for adversarial robustness, yet existing methods based on global Lipschitz continuity or strong duality often yield loose upper bounds or require prohibitive computation.
-In this work, we address these limitations by introducing a primal approach and adopting a notion of \textit{exact} Lipschitz certificate to tighten this upper bound of WDRO.
-In addition, we propose a novel Wasserstein distributional attack (WDA) that directly constructs a candidate for the worst-case distribution.
-Compared to existing point-wise attack and its variants, our WDA offers greater flexibility in the number and location of attack points.
-In particular, by leveraging the piecewise-affine structure of ReLU networks on their activation cells, our approach results in an \textit{exact} tractable characterization of the corresponding WDRO problem.
-Extensive evaluations demonstrate that our method achieves competitive robust accuracy against state-of-the-art baselines while offering tighter certificates than existing methods.
+We address these limitations with a primal approach and adopt a notion of \emph{exact} Lipschitz certificates to tighten this upper bound of WDRO.
+For ReLU networks, we leverage the piecewise-affine structure on activation cells to obtain an \emph{exact} tractable characterization of the corresponding WDRO problem.
+We further extend our analysis to modern architectures with smooth activations (e.g., GELU, SiLU), such as Transformers.
+Additionally, we propose novel Wasserstein Distributional Attacks (WDA, WDA++) that construct candidates for the worst-case distribution.
+Compared to existing attacks that are restricted to point-wise perturbations, our methods offer greater flexibility in the number and location of attack points.
+Extensive evaluations demonstrate that our proposed framework achieves competitive robust accuracy against state-of-the-art baselines while offering tighter certificates than existing methods.
 Our code is available at \url{https://github.com/OLab-Repo/WDA}